DavidHuie/nb-go-example/README.md

 nb-go-example
 =============

-An example of querying the NationBuilder People API with Go
+An example of querying the NationBuilder People API with Go.

-After substitution your nation name and access token, run the example:
+After substituting your nation name and access token, run the example:

 ```go
 go run get-signups.go